The Biggest Tomatoes!

 70 to 80 days

 Occasionally a tomato comes along which deserves very special attention.
-This big, up to 2 lb., green when ripe tomato resoundingly stole the show August 27th at
+This is one of them.

 One of our top 3 sellers.
 The sugary nectar of this huge 5" tomato's creamy, dense, deep pink-red flesh is intensely rich, with perfect sweet-acid balance and sublime, complex flavors reminiscent of the finest of the "old-fashioned" tomato flavors.
 This big, beautiful irresistible up to 3 lb. deep pink-red fruit is the talk of the tomato world and has found its way into Top 10 favorite tomato lists of gourmands worldwide.
 It is perfection and one of the 3 finest tasting tomatoes in existence.

 Marianna was from a family of farmers in Bohemia, Czechoslovakia.
 During World War II, in May of 1945 when she was 17, Russian soldiers came to her school and forced Marianna and all her schoolmates into a truck to be taken to Siberia.
 During the journey, she and a few others escaped by jumping from the moving truck, but Marianna was shot in the leg just as she crossed the Czech border.
 With the help of her friends, she was able to continue on to the town of Weiden, Bavaria.
 She lost all contact with her parents and brothers for the next ten years, but after a long and diligent search with the aid of The Red Cross, she finally found them in 1955.

 Before he died, her father gave her a little bundle of the seeds.

 Marianna married, and in 1957 moved to Washington State with her husband where they raised four children.